-The center for student success coordinates academic advising programs and services for all students, including newly admitted first-time, transfer, and Adult Degree Program (ADP) populations.
+The center for student success coordinates professional academic advising for all students, including newly admitted first-time, transfer, and Adult Degree Program (ADP) populations.
 Upon initial enrollment, students are assigned an academic advisor who will assist them throughout their academic program in identifying, planning, and completing successfully an efficient and timely pathway to graduation.
 Please see Sec.
-6.7.1 and Sec.
-6.7.1 and Sec.
 6.7.2 for more information.